Paul McCartney: A Golden Legacy

 To state the obvious, Sir Paul McCartney is many things.

-Appropriately, McCartney's decorative mantle has been crowded by countless awards over the years, with highlights including 14 GRAMMY Awards, and a Recording Academy Trustees Award (1972), Lifetime Achievement Award (1990) and President's Award (2004).
+Appropriately, McCartney's mantle has been crowded by countless awards over the years, with highlights including 14 GRAMMY Awards and a Recording Academy Trustees Award (1972), Lifetime Achievement Award (1990) and President's Award (2004).
 His name is also inscribed on 15 recordings that have been inducted into the prestigious GRAMMY Hall Of Fame.

-In February 2012 McCartney will add another Recording Academy-related accolade to his incomparable résumé when he is feted as the 2012 MusiCares Person of the Year, an honor celebrating his musical accomplishments and philanthropic endeavors.
+On Feb.
+10 McCartney will add another Recording Academy-related accolade to his incomparable résumé when he is feted as the 2012 MusiCares Person of the Year, an honor celebrating his musical accomplishments and philanthropic endeavors.

 1964: